jhsoftware/OwnCDN-Docs/docs/es_ui.md

 ## ID

 The service ID.
-Must be unique for each service.

-Used as the `sid` query parameter in [HTTP API](st_http_api.md) requests.

-Always "UI" for the HTTP API service.
+Always "ui".

 ## Name

 A descriptive name for the service.
+Always "HTTP UI".

 ## Host name